ericgarciaresearch/noaa_sedna/midori2.md

 ```
 where `midori2_customblast_sp_uniq` is just the name I chose for the output in the previous command.

-If you got an error about not finding the `taxid_map`, similar to:
+If you got an singularity error about not finding the `taxid_map`, similar to:
 ```
 Command line argument error: Argument "taxid_map".
 File is not accessible:  `taxid_map'
 ```